Skip to Main Content

 Use the work in accordance with its license

-The library provides a collection of licensed content from online databases, each with vendor-consumer license agreements.
+• Licensed library content: the library provides a collection of licensed content from online databases, each with vendor-consumer license agreements.
 Specific terms of use for downloading, printing, and including in course packs and e-reserves are included in these agreements, which take precedence over copyright law.

-You are free to copy and share content that has been licensed through the Creative Commons as long as you use the work in accordance with the CC license applied by the creator.
+• Creative Commons: you are free to copy and share content that has been licensed through the Creative Commons as long as you use the work in accordance with the CC license applied by the creator.

 Link to the source